BG3-Community-Library-Team/bg3-community/Information/Textures/mskColours.md

 |Custom_2|0.5 1 0|#80FF00|{.custom2}|
 |||||

 For less complex meshes, the MSK map can use **3** parameters: Color_01, Color_02, and Color_03.
 You cannot combine these on the same MSK map as the parameters above, as you may notice they use the same values as Cloth_Secondary, Metal_Secondary, and Leather_Secondary respectively.
 You can define values for both sets in a colour preset or dye, though which value gets used will depend on the material shader.
+Read more about shaders [here.](https://wiki.bg3.community/Information/Textures/Shaders)

 | Parameter | sRGB | Hex | Swatch